 12. Join Your Grocery Store’s Rewards Program

-Nearly every grocery store has some type of rewards program.
+Nearly every grocery store has a rewards program.
 These rewards programs dish out rewards varying from monetary rewards to discounts on meat and other grocery items.

 Visit the service counter at the grocery stores and big box stores you frequent most often.
 Learn the details of each store’s rewards program.

 Discover which rewards programs are best for you and take advantage of each program.
-Note that some rewards programs might offer discounts that aren’t directly related to meat as well.
+Note that some rewards programs might also offer discounts that aren’t directly related to meat.

 So, a store that gives rewards of gas discounts may not save you money directly on meat.
-However, it will save you money as a whole because you’ll spend less on gasoline costs.
+However, it will save you money because you’ll spend less on gasoline costs.

 Don’t discount a rewards program if it doesn’t save you money directly on meat.
 Take the savings and count them as money saved, no matter where they occur.

 There are plenty of tips to find the cheapest meat and save money on groceries.
-Use some or all of the tips here to save as much money as you can.
+Use some or all of the tips here to save as much money as possible.